 On warm days, a visit here is one of the best things to do in The Hague.
 With a lush garden full of trees, hedgerows, flowers, and a pond, it’s the ideal location for a picnic or just relaxing outside.
 It also has a view of the Royal Stables and a great location near one of the canals.
 If you’re feeling adventurous, see if you can find the semi-secret entrance.

-Van Kleef Distillery
+Indulge at Van Kleef Distillery

 Trying genever (jenever) is a must when you visit the Netherlands.
 We first discovered genever in Amsterdam several years ago and love sampling it whenever we can.
 This clear liquor flavored with juniper and spices—similar to gin—has been made by the Dutch for over 400 years, and Van Kleef Distillery is the place to try it.